As well as being a time of too much tinsel, telly and corny eighties tunes – Christmas is also when many of us waste more food than usual.

 In at number 5 is…

 This stinky Christmas staple can divide taste buds, meaning it is left wasting on the cheeseboard.
 The great news is there’s more to Stilton that meets the nose!
 You can use leftover chunks to make delicious canapés for New Year’s Eve like White Stilton & Apricot Toasts.
-Or crumble onto recipes that call for a cheddar topping like Love Food Hates Waste’s Creamy Vegetable Crumble or homemade quiche.
+Or crumble onto recipes that call for a cheddar topping like our Creamy Vegetable Crumble, or homemade quiche.
 Stilton also freezes brilliantly.
 Simply cut into easy to handy portions, wrap in cling film or foil and freeze for up to 3 months.
 Defrost in the fridge for about 24 hours before use to stop the cheese becoming too crumbly.

 And at number 4 it’s…

 It can be hard to resist special offers in December, meaning you can end up with more of these divisive little orbs than you need after Christmas dinner is done.
-Fear not – you can heat preserved brussels sprouts to then use throughout the year – clever eh?
-Check out Love Food Hate Waste’s website for this super simple recipe.
+Fear not – you can heat-preserved Brussels sprouts to then use throughout the year – clever eh?
+Check out our super simple recipe for Heat-preserving Brussel sprouts.
 Plus who says bubble and squeak just has to be for Boxing Day anyway?
 Not us!

 Flying high at number 3 is…

 After the relatives have gone and the decorations have come down, the Christmas cake is still going strong!
 Check use-by dates on shop bought ones, but homemade Christmas cakes can keep for a good couple of months.
 Simply keep it in an airtight container.

 If you haven’t made yours yet, there’s still time!
 Check out this Last Minute Christmas Cake recipe here.